Straid: 19th century

 Although a small village, it gave the name "Straidlands" to the "townland" of the area.
 Dominating the village is the "Irish Hill" named after an army camp.
 A mining village for many years, there is an outcrop of bauxite or Aluminium ore in Irish hill.
 The woods at the top of the hill have a distinctive gap where a hurricane in the early 1920s blew down part of the forest.

-Recent history
+21st century

 In 2003, the village was expanded by 63 houses, creating a new housing estate at "Village Hill" on the Irish Hill Road.
-For many years, the only two shops in the village were a spirit grocer and Wilson's shop and animal food stuffs.
+For a number of years, the only two shops in the village were a spirit grocer and Wilson's shop and animal food stuffs.
 The spirit grocer (a precursor to the modern off licence) was shut when the only alcohol licence for the village was bought by the church to keep Straid "dry" - the nearest pub is now over three miles away in Ballyclare.
-There was culture in the form of Straid Art Gallery, until it shut.
-Now there is none.